nllz/IRTF-HRPC/draft-methodology.md

 There have been several mechanisms used impose these limitations based on the technical design of the DNS protocol.
 These have led to a number of situations where limits on expression have been imposed through subversion of the DNS protocol.
 Each of these situations has accompanying aspects of protocol design enabling those limitations.

-## Removal of records
+#### Removal of records

 There have been a number of cases where the records for a domain are removed from the name system due to real-world events.
-Examples of this removal includes the 'seizure' of wikileaks [bbc-wikileaks] and the names of illegally operating gambling operations by the United States ICE unit, which compelled the
+Examples of this removal includes the 'seizure' of wikileaks {{bbc-wikileaks}} and the names of illegally operating gambling operations by the United States ICE unit, which compelled the
 US-based registry in charge of the .com TLD to hand ownership of those domains over to the government.
-The same technique has been notably used by Libya to remove sites in violation of "our Country’s Law and Morality (which) do not allow any kind of pornography or its promotion." [techyum]
+The same technique has been notably used by Libya to remove sites in violation of "our Country’s Law and Morality (which) do not allow any kind of pornography or its promotion." {{techyum}}

-At a protocol level, there is no technical auditing for name ownership, as in alternate systems like [namecoin].
+At a protocol level, there is no technical auditing for name ownership, as in alternate systems like {{namecoin}}.
 As a result, there is no ability for users to differentiate seizure from the legitimate transfer of name ownership, which is purely a policy decision of registrars.
 While DNSSEC addresses network distortion events described below, it does not tackle this problem, which has the cooperation of (or compelled action by) the registry.

-## Distortion of records
+#### Distortion of records

 The most common mechanism by which the DNS system is abused to limit freedom of expression is through manipulation of protocol messages by the network.
 One form occurs at an organizational level, where client computers are instructed to use a local DNS resolver controlled by the organization.
 The DNS resolver will then selectively distort responses rather than request the authoritative lookup from the upstream system.
-The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as in [turkey].
+The second form occurs through the use of deep packet inspection, where all DNS protocol messages are inspected by the network, and objectionable content is distorted, as in {{turkey}}.

-A notable instance of distortion has occurred in Greece [ververis], where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content, where ISPs prevented clients from resolving the names of domains which they were not instructed to do through the governmental order prompting the blocking systems there.
+A notable instance of distortion has occurred in Greece {{ververis}}, where a study found evidence of both of deep packet inspection to distort DNS replies, and overblocking of content, where ISPs prevented clients from resolving the names of domains which they were not instructed to do through the governmental order prompting the blocking systems there.

 At a protocol level, the effectiveness of these attacks is made possible by a lack of authentication in the DNS protocol.
 DNSSEC provides the ability to determine authenticity of responses when used, but it is not regularly checked by resolvers.
 DNSSEC is not effective when the local resolver for a network is complicit in the distortion, for instance when the resolver assigned for use by an ISP is the source of injection.
 Selective distortion of records has also been made possible by the predictable structure of DNS messages, which make it computationally easy for a network device to watch all passing messages even at high speeds, and the lack of encryption, which allows the network to distort only an objectionable subset of protocol messages.
-Specific distortion mechanisms are discussed further in [draft-hall-censorship-tech-01].
+Specific distortion mechanisms are discussed further in {{draft-hall-censorship-tech-01}}.

-## Injection of records
+#### Injection of records

 Responding incorrectly to requests for name lookups is the most common mechanism that in-network devices use to limit the ability of end users to discover services.
 A deviation which accomplishes a similar objective, though may be seen as different from a freedom of expression perspective, is the injection of incorrect responses to queries.
-The most prominent example of this behavior occurs in China, where requests for lookups of sites which have been deemed inappropriate will trigger the network to respond with a bogus response, causing the client to ignore the real response when it subsequently arrives. [greatfirewall] Unlike the other forms of discussion discussed above, injection does not stifle the ability of a server to announce it’s name, it instead provides another voice which answers sooner.
+The most prominent example of this behavior occurs in China, where requests for lookups of sites which have been deemed inappropriate will trigger the network to respond with a bogus response, causing the client to ignore the real response when it subsequently arrives. {{greatfirewall}} Unlike the other forms of discussion discussed above, injection does not stifle the ability of a server to announce it’s name, it instead provides another voice which answers sooner.
 This is effective because without DNSSEC, the protocol will respond to whichever answer is received first, without listening for subsequent answers.

-# HTTP
+### HTTP

 The Hypertext Transfer Protocol (HTTP), described in its version 1.1 in RFC 7230 to 7237, is a request-response application protocol developed throughout the 1990s, and factually contributed to the exponential growth of the Internet and the inter-connection of populations around the world.
 Because of its simple design, HTTP has become the foundation of most modern Internet platforms and communication systems, from websites, to chat systems, and computer-to-computer applications.
 In its manifestation with the World Wide Web, HTTP has radically revolutionized the course of technological development and the ways people interact with online content and with each other.